Papa's Bob's Bar-B-Que - Kansas City, Kansas

 Papa Bob's Bar-B-Que opened in 2007 has a cool vintage dinner look, which is my favorite part of the restaurant.
 Although it is located a mile and a half east of Bonner Springs and a mile and a half west of Edwardsville, Papa Bob's has a Kansas City, Kansas street address.

 One of the best choices for first time visitors to Papa's Bob's is the Deluxe Meat Platter (2 ribs & 2 sliced meats, plus the choice of 2 sides) for $16.

 The ribs have consistently been a bit tough, but have a good hickory smoky flavor.
 The pork is a little bland, but brisket is better and the sausage is quite good - both the the course ground sausage that Papa Bob's starts with, and the flavor from smoking.
 The best meats are either the sausage or the burnt ends, which are cut into small bits that have excellent flavor from the hickory smoking.
 They are well done and tender.

-I got order of Taner's Terriifical smoked wings to go.
-The 10 small, dark wing thirds were fairly tough when I ate them later in the evening, but the same nice hickory flavor as Papa Bob's other smoked meats.
-There really wasn't very much meat for $6.75 and they neglected to include a dipping sauce.
+"Taner's Terriifical smoked wings" are 10 small, dark wing thirds which are fairly tough, but have the same nice hickory flavor as Papa Bob's other smoked meats.
+There really isn't very much meat for $9.

-copyright 2010 by Keith Stokes
+copyright 2010-2018 by Keith Stokes